bbc/speculate/README.md

 ### Install your dependencies _first_

-Speculate assumes that you've _already installed your pnpm dependencies_ when it is run.
+Speculate assumes that you've _already installed your npm dependencies_ when it is run.
 This means that you don't need to worry about running `pnpm install` inside a clean RPM-building environment like _mock_.

-The generated spec file instructs your RPM building tool to run [`pnpm rebuild`](https://docs.npmjs.com/cli/rebuild) as part of the build process.
+The generated spec file instructs your RPM building tool to run [`npm rebuild`](https://docs.npmjs.com/cli/rebuild) as part of the build process.
 This ensures that any native modules are rebuilt for your target environment, even if they were originally installed on a different platform.

-This will add `pnpm` as a build requirement if not already specified.
+This will add `npm` as a build requirement if not already specified.

 If for some reason you do not want to rebuild your native modules, you can explicity tell speculate not to rebuild by adding the following to your `package.json`: